konung-yaropolk/ImageJ-csv-cutter/README.md

 To Do:
 - cut off columns by ROI area
-- do swich betwin dF/F0 and dF/F modes
+-Done: do swich betwin dF/F0 and dF/F modes